 BACKGROUND TO THE PROJECT

-The novel coronavirus is also continuing to spread in NRW’s partner country of Ghana, hitting poor sections of the population in major urban areas such as Accra particularly hard.
-Most people here live in very cramped conditions in informal settlements such as Old Fadama near the city’s dumping ground.
-They share their tiny homes made from makeshift materials with several others and usually lack access to clean water and sanitation.
-Obeying the hygiene rules such as social distancing and regular handwashing is virtually impossible under these conditions.
-Overall, therefore, there is the risk of the new coronavirus spreading faster in these informal settlements.
+In 2020, the novel coronavirus COVID-19 was spreading rapidly across NRW’s partner country Ghana too, hitting poor sections of the population in major urban areas such as Accra particularly hard.
+Most people here live in very cramped conditions in informal settlements such as Old Fadama near the city’s former scrapyard.
+They share their small homes made from makeshift materials with several others and usually lack access to clean water and sanitation.
+Observing hygiene rules such as social distancing and regular handwashing was virtually impossible under these conditions.
+There was therefore the danger of coronavirus spreading faster in these informal settlements.
+The problem was exacerbated by a weak health care system.
+Inadequately equipped, it was at risk of being overwhelmed by a rise in infection rates.

-Various measures are therefore planned to give poor sections of the population living in informal settlements near the Old Fadama dumping ground better protection against infection with the virus.
+Against this backdrop, various measures were planned to afford better protection against infection for poor sections of the population living in informal settlements near the Old Fadama scrapyard.

 PROJECT OBJECTIVE

-The project will help to curb the spread of the coronavirus in the informal settlements near the Old Fadama dumping ground in Accra, and reduce the associated negative impacts.
+The project helped to curb the spread of coronavirus in the informal settlements near the Old Fadama scrapyard in Accra and to reduce the negative impacts.

-It will therefore help achieve Sustainable Development Goal 3, namely to ensure healthy lives and promote well-being for all at all ages.
+It therefore helped achieve Sustainable Development Goal 3, namely to ensure healthy lives and promote well-being for all at all ages.

 PROJECT ACTIVITIES